katinsj1-lang/Top-Songs-Data-Replication-/README.md

 Chart Peak refers to the lowest numerical position the song achieved on the top 100 chart.
 (Remember, 1 is a better value than 100)

-The datset to be used for replication: [Copy of Music 2 - Descriptive Table.csv](https://github.com/user-attachments/files/24161633/Copy.of.Music.2.-.Descriptive.Table.csv)
+The datset to be used for replication is under the file "Data Table.csv"

 From the data set, import the CSV data into Rstudio where it is now in your environment.